seviet/landingpage/vsphere/refarch-main.md

 *__Networking Design__*

-Each PCF installation consumes three (or more) networks from the NSX Edge, aligned to specific jobs:
+Each PCF installation consumes four (or more) networks with the NSX Edge, aligned to specific jobs:

-- "Infrastruture": A network with a small CIDR range for use with those resources focused on interacting with the IaaS layer and back-office systems.
+- "Infrastructure": A network with a small CIDR range for use with those resources focused on interacting with the IaaS layer and back-office systems.
 This is an "inward-facing" network, where Ops Manager, BOSH ad other utility VMs such as jump box VM would connect.
 - "Deployment": A network with a large CIDR range exclusively used by the ERT tile to deploy app containers and related support components.
 Also known as "the apps wire".
-- "Services": At least one, if not more, with a large CIDR range for use with other installations hosted and managed by BOSH via Ops Manager.
+- "CF Tiles": At least one, if not more, with a large CIDR range for use with other installations hosted and managed by BOSH via Ops Manager.
 A simple approach is to use this network for all PCF tiles except ERT.
 A more involved approach would be to deploy multiple "Services-#" networks, one for each tile or one for each type of tile, say databases vs message busses and so on.
+- "Dynamic Services": A single network granted to BOSH Director for use with service tiles that require dynamic address space to deploy onto.
+This is the only network that will be marked as "Services" with a check box in the vSphere tile.

-All of these networks are considered "inside" or "tenant-side" networks, and use non-routable RFC network space to make provisioning repeatable.
+All of these networks are considered "inside" or "tenant-side" networks, and use non-routable RFC-1918 network space to make provisioning repeatable.
 The NSX Edge translates between the tenant and service provider side networks using SNAT and DNAT.

 Each NSX Edge should be provisioned with at least four service provider side (routable) IPs:

 1. A static IP by which NSX Manager will manage the NSX Edge
 2. A static IP for use as egress SNAT (traffic from tenant side will exit the Edge on this IP)
 3. A static IP for DNATs to Ops Manager
-4. A static IP for the load balancer VIP that will balance to a pool of PCF Go Routers
+4. A static IP for the load balancer VIP that will balance to a pool of PCF GoRouters (HTTP/HTTPS)

   _There are many more uses for IPs on the routed side of the Edge.
 Ten reserved, contiguous static IPs are recommended per NSX Edge for flexibility and future needs._

 On the tenant side, each interface on the Edge that is defines will act as the IP gateway for the network used on that port group.
 The following are recommend for use on these networks:
 - "Infra" network: 192.168.10.0/26, Gateway at .1
 - "Deployment" network: 192.168.20.0/22, Gateway at .1
-- "Services" network: 192.168.24.0/22, Gateway at .1
+- "CF Tiles" network: 192.168.24.0/22, Gateway at .1
+- "Dynamic Services" network: 192.168.28.0/22, Gateway at .1
-- _"Services-B" network: 192.168.28.0/22, and so on..._
+- _Future Use: "Services-B" network: 192.168.32.0/22, and so on..._

   ![Network Example](../static/vsphere/images/PCF RefArch vSphere Exploded Edge.png)

-  vSphere DVS (distributed virtual switching) is recommended for all Clusters used by PCF.
+  vSphere DVS (Distributed Virtual Switching) is recommended for all Clusters used by PCF.
 NSX will create a DPG (distributed port group) for each interface provisioned on the NSX Edge.
+Alternatively, NSX Logical Switches can be used on the Tenant Side of this design, which leverages vWires, reducing the dependency on VLAN address space.

   ![Port Groups](../static/vsphere/images/PCF RefArch vSphere Port Groups.png)

 ### Reference Approach Without VMware NSX

 In the absence of VMware NSX SDN technology, the PCF installation on vSphere follows the standard approach discussed in the documentation.
-For the purposes of this reference architecture, it would be easist to explore what changes and/or is lost in this approach.
+For the purposes of this reference architecture, it would be easiest to explore what changes and/or is lost in this approach.

 *__Networking Features__*

 - Load balancing would have to be hosted by some external service, such as a hardware appliance or VM from a 3rd party.
 This also applies to SSL termination.
-- Pre-installation firewalling would be lost, as the traditional approach to firewalling inside systems is per zone or per network, not per virtual appliance installation that spans multiple networks.
+- Per-installation firewalling would be lost, as the traditional approach to firewalling inside systems is per zone or per network, not per virtual appliance installation that spans multiple networks.
-- The need to SNAT/DNAT non-routable RFC networks used with PCF would go away as it's unlikely they would be used at all without the NSX Edge there to provide the boundary.
+- The need to SNAT/DNAT non-routable RFC-1918 networks used with PCF would go away as it's unlikely they would be used at all without the NSX Edge there to provide the boundary.
 In it's place a single, or possible multiple VLANs from the routable network space already deployed in the datacenter would be used.

 *__Networking Design__*

 The more traditional approach without SDN would be to deploy a single VLAN for use with all of PCF, or possibly a pair of VLANs (one for infrastructure and one for PCF).
+As VLAN capacity is frequently limited and scarce, this design seeks to limit the need for VLANs to a functional minimum.

   ![PCF without SDN Model](../static/vsphere/images/PCF RefArch vSphere noNSX.png)